kunstmusik/blue-manual/docs/users/gettingStarted/tools/codeRepository.md

-When you are done editing your code repository, the next time you rt-click on a text area, the code popup will reflect the changes you have made, including any new code groups and snippets you\'ve added.
+When you are done editing your code repository, the next time you rt-click on a text area, the code popup will reflect the changes you have made, including any new code groups and snippets you've added.